watahiki606/bitelog-privacy-policy/docs/en/privacy_policy.md

 This Privacy Policy may be changed.
 If there are any changes, we will notify you within the App or on our website.

-## Contact Us

-If you have any questions or comments regarding this Privacy Policy, please contact us at:

-Email Address: [Your Email Address]

 ---